samuelinsf/extensiongroups/README.md

 # extensiongroups
-report size of and filesystem cache use of solar / lucene indexes by file extension
+Report size of and filesystem cache use of solr / lucene indexes by file extension.
+Using this tool, one can get an idea of which parts of a busy lucene core are in the filesystem cache, and how much more ram is needed to hold the rest of the index.
+Ideally all of the lucene index fits in ram all the time!

 Example use: